ddamato/savager/docs/index.md

 Each one of the examples shows the code after initializing an instance of Savager as well as the output to this page with an SVG.

-Reference sheets are automatically consolidated under the `savager-primarysheet` Element using the default `consolidate` option.
+Reference sheets are automatically consolidated under the `savager-primarysheet` Element by default using `consolidate` option.
 This consolidates multiple reference sheets found on the page into a single sheet.
+For the purposes of example, this option has been set to `false` so sheets can be inspected within the page.
+Consolidation is normally an important step to ensure no `id` is duplicated.

 ---